eudoxia0/eudoxia0.github.io/article/_posts/2025-06-05-notes-on-managing-adhd.md

 And so at a glance, I can see:

-1. What I'm currently working on
+1. What I'm currently working on.
-2. What I will work on next
+2. What I will work on next.
 3. The list of active projects, so that I don't forget they exist.

 ## Project Check-Ins